jellyice1986/RaspberryPilot/README.md

 ![alt tag](https://github.com/jellyice1986/photo/blob/master/layout.jpg)

-RaspberryPilot is controled by RaspberryPilot APP with Android phone, there are two type radio system as below
+RaspberryPilot is controled by RaspberryPilot APP with Android phone, there are two type of radio communication system as below

-Type 1: communicat by blutetooth directly, the communication range is about 10 meters
+Type 1: communicat by using the blutetooth on smart phone, the communication range is about 10 meters

 ![alt tag](https://github.com/jellyice1986/photo/blob/master/Radio%20Type%201.png)

-Type 2: a 433 MHZ and 2.4 GHZ signal converter between RaspberryPilot and Android phone, the communication range is up to 200 meters
+Type 2: a 433 MHZ and 2.4 GHZ signal converter between RaspberryPilot and Android phone, the communication range can reach to 200 meters

 ![alt tag](https://github.com/jellyice1986/photo/blob/master/Radio%20Type%202.png)